mavryk-network/mavryk-packaging/docs/baking.md

 <a name="registration"></a>
 ### Registering the baker
 Once the key is imported, you'll need to register your baker.
-If you imported your key using a ledger, open a Tezos Wallet or Tezos Baking app on your ledger again.
+If you imported your key using a ledger, open a Mavryk Wallet or Mavryk Baking app on your ledger again.
 In any case, run the following command:
 ```
-sudo -u tezos tezos-client register key baker as delegate
+sudo -u tezos mavryk-client register key baker as delegate
 ```

 Check a blockchain explorer (e.g. https://tzkt.io/ or https://tzstats.com/) to see the baker status and